nhoening/fjd/README.rst

 FAQ
 ------------------------------------

-* I know an existing simple tool with comparable features: `Gnu Parallel <http://www.gnu.org/software/parallel>`_.
-What can ``fjd`` do better?:
+I know an existing simple tool with comparable features: `Gnu Parallel <http://www.gnu.org/software/parallel>`_.
+What can ``fjd`` do better?

     First off, Gnu Parallel is awesome, probably should be more popular.
 I found out about it just recently.
 It fits into the Unix workflow perfectly.
 I think that ``fjd`` is better at few things, though: First, managing a dynamic job queue is possible, which enables more demanding use cases (e.g. distributed computing in cluster environments, or optimisation procedures which update the queue dynamically with the next set of solutions to evaluate).
 Second, jobs with many parameters can be nicely described in config files, which I feel is quite convenient sometimes.
 Finally, whicle Gnu Parallel fits Uniy admins like a glove, maybe ``fjd`` fits more into programmers' workflows, especially of course Python programmers as you can call `fjd``'s features from within Python programs.

-* Can I pass more than one parameter per job with the ``--parameters`` option?:
+Can I pass more than one parameter per job with the ``--parameters`` option?

     Yes.
 Separate items in lists per job with ``#``, e.g. ``--parameters "'--my_param#1'"`` or ``--exe 'cp $1 $2' --parameters "a.txt#bckp/a.txt,b.txt#bckp/b.txt"``.
     If your ``--exe`` parameter contains the $-index (e.g. ``--exe 'echo $1' --parameters 'Hello!,Bye!'``), then the parameter will replace it (i.e. ``$1`` becomes ``Hello!`` for one job and ``Bye!`` for the second.

-* How ould I use ``fjd`` on a computation cluster?
+How would I use ``fjd`` on a computation cluster?

     I use ``fjd`` to great effect on a PBS cluster (a system many of them use).
 The computation nodes on this system all have access to a shread home directory, so ``fjd`` can work well there.
 All I do is fill the job queue and for each computation node I order, I issue a ``fjd-recruiter hire X`` command, where ``X`` is the number of cores that node has.
     For illustration, I have `an example script <https://raw.github.com/nhoening/fjd/master/fjd/example/runbrute.sh>`_, which I use to run >600K small jobs (In order to run a brute-force benchmark).

-* How does ``fjd`` work, in a nutshell?:
+How does ``fjd`` work, in a nutshell?

     Small files in your home directory are used to indicate which jobs have to be done (these are created by you) and which workers are available (these are created automatically).
 Files are also used by ``fjd`` to assign workers to jobs.

     This simple file-based approach makes ``fjd`` very easy to use.

     For CPUs from several machines to work on your job queue, we make one necessary assumption: We assume that there  is a shared home directory for logged-in users, which all machines can access.
 This setting is very common now in universities and companies.

     A little bit more detail about the ``fjd`` internals:
     The ``fjd-recruiter`` creates worker threads on one or more machines (a worker thread is a Unix screen session, which remains even if you log out).
     The ``fjd-worker`` processes announce themselves in the ``workerqueue`` directory.
 The ``fjd-dispatcher`` finds your jobs in the ``jobqueue`` directory and pairs a job with an available worker.
     It then removes those entries from the ``jobqueue`` and ``workerqueue`` directories and creates a new entry in ``jobpods``, where workers will pick up their assignments.

     Then, the dispatcher calls your executable script and passes the file that describes the job to it as parameter on the shell.
     Your script simply has to read the job file and act accordingly.

     All of these directories mentioned above exist in ``~/.fjd`` and will of course be created if they do not yet exist.